vishaldutta2001/YelpCamp/README.md

 Campground Schema includes Title, Location, Price, Images and Description.<br> I have added both the client side and server side validations.
 For client-side validation, I have used bootstrap class (class="validated-form" and its related script) and for backend validation, I have used JOI package where I predefined the JOI schema and compare that JOI schema with my campground Schema.
 I have also add the review features in every campground where user can add reviews and star rating and Only the logged user can add the reviews.
 </p>
 <li>Authorization</li>
 <p>Only the authorized User can delete and edit their existed campgrounds.
-Also Authorized User can delete their created reviews (Owner of the campground is referred as authorized User of that campground) </p>
+Also Authorized User can delete their created reviews (Owner of the campground is referred as authorized User of that campground). </p>
 <li>Fancy Cluster Map</li>
 <p>I have added the a cluster map using mapbox package.
-I have added a cluster map with a marker on it and attached Zoom-in Zoom-out tool</p>
+I have added a cluster map with a marker on it and attached Zoom-in Zoom-out tool.</p>
 </ol>

 <h4>Different Routes</h4>